Tom Williams (footballer, born 1980)

 Thomas Andrew Williams (born 8 July 1980) is a former professional footballer who played as a defender and midfielder.
 He made nearly 300 appearances in the Football League playing for numerous clubs.
-Born in England, he represented Cyprus at international level.
+Born in England, he made one appearance for the Cyprus national team.

-Career

 Club career

 Williams was born in Carshalton, London.
 His professional career began with West Ham United in April 2000 when he joined the club from Walton & Hersham for a fee of £40,000.
 He went on loan to Peterborough United in March 2001, without having made his senior debut, and the move was made permanent during the summer.
 He stayed with the Posh for one season, before moving to Birmingham City for a fee of £350,000.

 His career stalled at St Andrew's, playing just four games for Birmingham, and, after two loan periods at Queens Park Rangers, during which he scored once, against Huddersfield Town, he rejoined Peterborough United, initially on loan, later joining permanently.
 In May 2004 Williams went to Barnsley on a free transfer.

 He played a full season for the South Yorkshire side, before moving again on a free transfer to Gillingham in July 2005, and then signing for Swansea City in January 2006 after the Gills suffered financial problems.
 He returned to the side in December 2006 after a hernia operation in November, and was released at the end of the season.

 On 27 July 2007, he joined Wycombe Wanderers on a two-year deal.

-On 31 December 2007 Williams joined Peterborough United for the third time, initially on an emergency loan to make him available for the match on New Year's Day, for which he was an unused substitute.
+On 31 December 2007, Williams joined Peterborough United for the third time, initially on an emergency loan to make him available for the match on New Year's Day, for which he was an unused substitute.
 The loan was converted to a permanent deal two days later.

 On 9 November 2009, Williams rejoined Championship side Queens Park Rangers on a short-term loan deal, with a possible view to sign permanently in the January transfer window.
 This did not happen in the end and he returned to Peterborough during January 2010.

 Williams joined former boss Darren Ferguson at Preston North End on loan for the rest of the season.
 Preston decided not to sign him on a permanent basis, and he returned to Peterborough, where he was released following his contract expiry.